Don’t worry, Michigan homeowners, we’ve got your back.

 If you’ve dealt with basement flooding in the past, you know it can be messy and expensive to clean up.
 However, you can mitigate the damage if you act quickly and call a professional.
 If you find water in your basement, here’s what you should do first.

 1. Shut off all power

-This is the absolute first priority.
-Do not go anywhere near flooded water in your basement until you are certain that there is no danger of electrical shock.
+This is the absolute first priority, especially if there is standing water in your basement.
+Do not go anywhere near flooded water in your basement until you are certain that there is no danger of electrical shock from appliances plugged in in the area.
 If you are not certain how to turn off the power in your basement, contact someone who can do this for you.

 2. Call a professional and contact your insurance

 If there’s any significant level of standing water in your basement, you’re going to want to learn more about what coverages you may have.
 Early notification and providing documentation of what caused the incident and the damage that occurred can help make your claim process much smoother.
 Even if you don't end up filing a claim, it's good to put them on notice right away.

 Depending on the source of your basement flooding and when you discovered it, the water in your basement could be quite dangerous.
 It could contain sewage, chemicals, and other pollutants.
 Definitely wear a face mask as well as rubber boots and gloves if you enter the flooded area.
 Be careful when exiting the contaminated area to not cross-contaminate other unaffected areas of your home.

 4. Start pumping water out